Psilocybin, MDMA, ketamine, and ibogaine are already being used in a clinical setting to help patients with anxiety, depression, addiction, and more.

 2. Finding a Psychedelic Coach or Facilitator Near You

 A psychedelic coach, aka psychedelic facilitator or integration specialist, is not a licensed health practitioner but has training in the use of psychedelics as therapy.
-They’re able to guide you through the entire process of using psychedelics, from preparation through to integration.
+They can guide you through the entire process of using psychedelics, from preparation to integration.

 This modality is unregulated — which means there’s nothing stopping someone from deeming themselves a practitioner despite little to no formal training or experience.
 Until these substances become legal, we’re going to continue to have this issue.
 It’s important to vet your coach before you decide to use them.